juliocampero/aws-nodejs/3-microservices/README.md

-/api/users/* -> A service for all user related REST paths /api/posts/* -> A service for all post related REST paths /api/threads/* -> A service for all thread related REST paths
+/api/users/* -> A service for all user related REST paths /api/posts/* -> A service for all post related REST paths /api/threads/* -> A service for all thread related REST paths /api/roles/* -> A service for all thread related REST paths
 ```

 So each service will only serve one particular class of REST object, and nothing else.
 This will give us some significant advantages in our ability to independently monitor and independently scale each service.